A long, straight cable in an

 beyond the length that we’ve drawn here.
 And we’re told that this wire

-again this is an industrial power plant.
-Our problem statement tells us that
+then again this is an industrial power plant.
+Our problem statement tells us

-if we go a perpendicular distance of 0.06 meters from the wire, and we’ll call that
+that if we go a perpendicular distance of 0.06 meters from the wire, and we’ll

-distance 𝑑, then we want to solve for the strength of the magnetic field at that
+call that distance 𝑑, then we want to solve for the strength of the magnetic

-distance.
-We can refer to that magnetic field
+field at that distance.
+We can refer to that magnetic

-relationship for the strength of the magnetic field a perpendicular distance 𝑑 from
+mathematical relationship for the strength of the magnetic field a perpendicular

-a current-carrying wire.
-It’s equal to a constant 𝜇 naught,
+distance 𝑑 from a current-carrying wire.
+It’s equal to a constant 𝜇

-the permeability of free space, multiplied by the current in the wire divided by two
+naught, the permeability of free space, multiplied by the current in the wire

-times 𝜋 times the distance from the wire 𝑑.
-Since our problem statement tells
+divided by two times 𝜋 times the distance from the wire 𝑑.
+Since our problem statement

-us 𝐼 and 𝑑 as well as the value to use for 𝜇 naught, we can substitute those
+tells us 𝐼 and 𝑑 as well as the value to use for 𝜇 naught, we can substitute

-to the negative seventh tesla meters per ampere for 𝜇 naught, 100 amperes for the
+10 to the negative seventh tesla meters per ampere for 𝜇 naught, 100 amperes

-current 𝐼, and 0.06 meters for the distance 𝑑.
-All the units in this expression
+for the current 𝐼, and 0.06 meters for the distance 𝑑.
+All the units in this

 calculate this fraction, the units of meters in numerator and denominator will